elegios/Scribe/README.md

 ```

 # Try local appengine
-Have appengine in PATH, then:
+Have appengine in PATH, then (this is what it used to be, should be something starting with `gcloud app` now, not sure exactly what):
 ```
 cd backend
 goapp serve # To test that things appear correct